I just got a note about something I did not know about.

 This finding is particularly interesting, they note, in light of the fact that unlike the case with older women, breast cancer is more common among young black women than young white women.

-Well, they're discriminated against right there.
+Well, they've been discriminated against right there.

-Their genetic racial discrimination going on.
+There are genetic racial discrimination going on.

 All they have to do is hear that.